Jingexz01/Offical_Redmi_Note_11_crDroid/readme.md

 ## ⚠️ Known Issues:

-* WFD/Miracast is not supported
-* Mi Pay is not supported
-* NFC may not work (not tested on spesn)
 * **Clean flash strongly recommended**
 *  Flash GApps everytime you flash/sideload the rom to avoid issues with Google Play Services/Store crashing